A quick guide to taking full advantage of designing your substation in pvDesign.

 |24 kV||Up to 51.5 MVA|

-My PV plant fulfils all requirements, so why is the switching and breaking station still disabled?
+My PV plant fulfills all requirements, so why is the switching and breaking station still disabled?

-In short, the maximum capacity is selected under power requirements.
+This only happens when the maximum capacity is selected under power requirements.
 When you choose the maximum capacity option, pvDesign cannot figure out the exact installed capacity.
-What it does instead is to estimate the power capacity based on the type of structure, the pitch distance, and the total area.
+What it does instead is estimate the power capacity based on the type of structure, the pitch distance, and the total area.
 This estimation causes the switching and breaking station option to be disabled despite the requirements being fulfilled.

 Don't worry though, there is a simple solution for this!

 Just go to the Layout tab (Power requirements), select Specific Capacity, and introduce the number of inverters you need in your PV plant.